-Strive for good nutrition.
-Your baby might not be getting enough calories because of tiring during feeding and an increased need for calories.
-It's often helpful to give your baby frequent, small feedings.
+Adjust feedings.
+A baby with tricuspid atresia might not be getting enough calories because of tiring during feeding and other factors.
+Try giving the baby frequent, small feedings.

-Practicing good oral hygiene — brushing and flossing teeth, getting regular dental checkups — also helps prevent infection.
+Practicing good oral hygiene — brushing and flossing teeth, getting regular dental checkups — also is important for good overall health.

 - Stay active.
-Encourage as much normal play and activity as you or your child can tolerate or as your doctor recommends, with ample opportunity for rest.
-Staying active helps your or your child's heart stay fit.
+Physical activity is important for heart health.
+Encourage as much play and activity as you or your child can tolerate or as your provider recommends.
+Allow lots of time for rest.

-- Keep up with routine medical and well-child care.
-Standard immunizations are encouraged for children with congenital heart defects, as well as vaccines against the flu, pneumonia and respiratory syncytial virus infections.
-Your child should take all medications as prescribed.
+- Get recommended vaccines.
+Standard immunizations are encouraged for children with congenital heart defects.
+So are vaccines for flu, COVID-19, pneumonia and respiratory syncytial virus infections.

-For women who have had a Fontan procedure, pregnancy will be considered high-risk.
-Some women, such as those with a history of heart failure, will be discouraged from becoming pregnant.
+Pregnancy is considered high risk for those who have had a Fontan procedure.
+If you have a history of heart failure, you may be discouraged from becoming pregnant.

 Coping and support

-- Try to maintain normalcy and closeness.
-Maintaining a regular daily routine will help both you and your child.
+- Stick to a regular routine.
+Maintaining a regular daily routine can help both you and your child.
 Even if your baby is in the hospital, try to spend as much time together as you can.
-Include other children you have.
-Family bonding is important for your baby's social and emotional development.
+Include other children you have, if possible.
+Family bonding is important for a baby's social and emotional development.

-- Record your baby's health history.
-Write down your baby's diagnosis, medications, surgery and other procedures and their dates, the name and phone number of your child's cardiologist, and other important information about your baby's care.
-It's also helpful to keep copies of surgical reports.
+- Record your child's health history.
+Write down your baby's diagnosis, medications, surgery and other procedures and their dates, the name and phone number of your child's health care providers, and other important information about your baby's care.
+Keep copies of surgery reports.